Emerah/Prototype-NI-MMK3-HID/README.md

 **How to run**

-in terminal, cd to this package folder and type:
+download this packege. in terminal, cd to the package folder and type:

     python3 main.py